HBF overseas visitor cover review

-If you're coming to Australia on a working visa, you are required to take out appropriate health cover.
-HBF offers a range of insurance plans for people on working visas, as well as for people coming for a holiday.
+If you're in Australia on a working visa, you'll need to make sure you have the appropriate health cover in place.
+HBF offers a range of insurance plans that can meet those on working visas.

 What OVHC cover options does HBF offer?